JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 ## Alien Player Turn

 At the start of the alien players' turn, the alien player receives a number of randomly choosen blips as reinforcements.
-Unless otherwise specified, this is by default two blips.
-See the section above on randomly choosing blips.
+Unless otherwise specified, this is by default two blips, except on the first turn, which is by default four blips.
+See the section above on how to randomly choose each blip token.

+The alien player must choose for each reinforcement blip a cell with a 'lurk' token on it but not yet containing a blip.
+The reinforcement blip is placed on this cell.
+The chosen cell is not required to be a corridor cell.
+If there are no valid cells that can be chosen, the reinforcement blip is forfeit.

+After all reinforcement blips have been placed, the alien player may activate aliens or blips and perform game actions with them, until the decision to pass the turn to the marine player.

 ## Activation